Topological classification of Higher-order topological phases with nested band inversion surfaces: First-order topological phases induced by the non-Clifford terms

-To investigate their topological properties, we display the energy spectrum for different parameter in Figs.~\ref{sub_energy}(b) and (e), where we set OBC along $r_3$-direction and PBC along other two directions.
-As expected and discussed in the main text, HOTPs with small $g_1$ do not hold topologically protected $1$st-order boundary states, as shown in Fig.~\ref{sub_energy}(b) for parameters at the red dot in panel (a).
-Fig. \ref{sub_energy}(c) and (d) illustrate spectra of the semimetallic phases corresponding to the blue square and yellow triangle in panel (a) respectively, hosting a pair of Weyl points at $(k_{1}^{\pm},0,0)$ with $k_{1}^{\pm}=\pm\arccos(\frac{(m_1+1)^2+m_2^2+1-g_1^2}{2(m_1+1)})$, Zero-energy $1$st-order boundary states are also seen connect the two Weyl points.
-Finally, further increasing $g_1$ have the pair of Weyl points annihilating at $(0,0,0)$, driving the system into the weak topological phase with zero-energy $1$st-order boundary states for every $k_1$~\cite{PhysRevLett.98.106803,PhysRevB.75.121306,PhysRevB.79.195322}, as displayed in Fig.~\ref{sub_energy}(e).
+To investigate their topological properties, we display the energy spectrum for different parameter in Figs.~\ref{sub_energy}(b) and \ref{sub_energy}(e), where we set OBC along the $r_3$ direction and a PBC along the other two directions.
+As expected and discussed in the main text, HOTPs with small $g_1$ do not hold topologically protected $1$st-order boundary states, as shown in Fig.~\ref{sub_energy}(b) for parameters at the red dot in Fig.~\ref{sub_energy}(a).
+Figures \ref{sub_energy}(c) and \ref{sub_energy}(d) illustrate spectra of the semimetallic phases corresponding to the blue square and yellow triangle in Fig.~\ref{sub_energy}(a) respectively, hosting a pair of Weyl points at $(k_{1}^{\pm},0,0)$ with $k_{1}^{\pm}=\pm\arccos(\frac{(m_1+1)^2+m_2^2+1-g_1^2}{2(m_1+1)})$.
+Zero-energy first-order boundary states are also seen connecting the two Weyl points.
+Finally, further increasing $g_1$ has the pair of Weyl points annihilating at $(0,0,0)$, driving the system into the weak topological phase with zero-energy first-order boundary states for every $k_1$~\cite{PhysRevLett.98.106803,PhysRevB.75.121306,PhysRevB.79.195322}, as displayed in Fig.~\ref{sub_energy}(e).